Skau/ItchPatcher/README.md

 # ItchPatcher

-Updates itch projects automatically when new GitHub releases are made!
+CLI tool that updates itch projects automatically when new GitHub releases are made!

 The program will listen to release event webhooks from GitHub, download the release and then patch an itch project.